CaesarJeries/CaesarJeries/README.md

 - 👋 Hi, I’m Caesar
 - 👀 I’m interested in Deep Learning, learning new technologies, and system design.
+- :wolf: I love to learn and expirement with new things!
+- :muscle: I welcome challenges.
+They're the best way to learn.
 - 🌱 I’m currently learning deep learning, and Rust
 - 📫 How to reach me: Available via email, or [linkedin](https://www.linkedin.com/in/caesar-jeries).